bat-fkc/scss-starter/README.md

 npm run start
 ```

-To compile, prefix and compress your scss, use
+To compile, prefix and compress your scss before upload your website use
 ```
 npm run build:css
 ```